2025 Exhibition Program

 10 April - 8 May 2025 | Vancouver Arts Centre

-100 Chawan (tea bowls) is a collaborative installation reflecting the studio based practices and common interests of Albany ceramic artists Linda Chamber and Collyn Gawned.
+100 Chawan (tea bowls) is a collaborative installation reflecting the studio-based practices and common interests of Albany ceramic artists Linda Chamber and Collyn Gawned.

 With reference to historic and cultural use, the tea bowl became their inspiration for individual exploration into form, surface decoration and functionality.